Are you a tourism professional seeking great gastronomic experiences for your clients?

 Samos: The Island of Muscat

-Samos is famous for its Muscat Blanc, a traditional aromatic white grape among the region’s popular varietals.
-Samos produces both white and sparkling wines from Muscat Blanc, celebrated for their golden colour, floral sweetness, and distinctive fruity finish.
-The best examples of this white wine strike a balance between richness and elegance.
+Samos is famous for its Muscat Blanc, a traditional aromatic white grape that is central to the island’s winemaking identity.
+Producing both white and sparkling wines, Samos is celebrated for wines that display a golden hue, floral sweetness, and a distinctive fruity finish.
+The best examples strike a harmonious balance between richness and elegance, with layers of orange blossom, apricot, and honeyed notes that reveal the grape’s aromatic intensity.

 The Ionian Islands: The Western Spirit